 My mother's father spent

-a lifetime in the locomotive works, first
+a lifetime in the railway works, first in

 My great, great grandfather, John Ware,

 had been a driver for the London Chatham